Definition of Microsoft Compatibility Telemetry and its purpose

 Method 1.
 Disable CompatTelRunner.exe via Task Scheduler

 One of the easiest ways to solve Telemetry Runner problem is to disable it without deleting it.
-Follow the given steps and take care of high CPU usage caused by this file.
+Follow the given steps to stop CompatTelRunner.exe in Windows 7, 8 or 10.

 - Launch Run window by pressing down Windows key and R letter on your keyboard at the same time.